ncatlab/nlab-content/pages/1472.md

 * _A prehistory of $n$-categorical physics II_, ([n-Category Cafe](http://golem.ph.utexas.edu/category/2009/07/a_prehistory_of_ncategorical_p_1.html))

-[[Jim Stasheff]] is also writing a historical introduction to cohomological physics:
+[[Jim Stasheff]] is also writing a historical introduction to applications of more [[homotopy theory|homotopy theoretic]] [[higher category theory]]:

 * [[Jim Stasheff]], [[A Survey of Cohomological Physics]]

-The following book-to-be aims to give picture of the present state of the art of describing the [[category theory|general abstract nonsense]] structure of the universe, as far as fundamental physics is concerned
+The following book-to-be aims to give picture of the present state of the art of describing the category-theoretic structure of the universe, as far as fundamental physics is concerned

 * [[Hisham Sati]], [[Urs Schreiber]], [[Branislav Jurco]] (eds.) _[[schreiber:Mathematical Foundations of Quantum Field and Perturbative String Theory]]_

 ### On the quantization procedure